folio-org/okapi/doc/guide.md

-There is no direct support for response aggregation in Okapi at the moment, as Okapi assumes sequential execution of the pipeline and forwards the last response to the next module in the pipeline.
+There is no direct support for response aggregation in Okapi at the moment, as Okapi assumes sequential execution of the pipeline and forwards each response to the next module in the pipeline.
 In this mode, it is entirely possible to implement an aggregation module that will communicate with multiple modules (via Okapi, to retain the provided authentication and service discovery) and combine the